akeneo/onboarder-helpcenter/content/md/retailer-onboarder/suppliers-management/create-supplier.md

 Then you can create your suppliers with the file you built by following these steps:
 1. Access to your Onboarder from the PIM,
-1. Click `Import` on the Suppliers page,
+1. Click on `Import` on the Suppliers page,
 1. Select `CSV` or `XLSX`,
-1. Click `Upload a file`,
+1. Click on `Upload a file`,
 1. Drag your file in the drop area or browse disk,
-1. Click `Upload and import now`.
+1. Click on `Upload and import now`.

-You are redirected to the Process tracker page.
-You can follow the progress of the import.
+You are redirected to the Process tracker page, where you can follow the import progress.

 When finished, your suppliers are created and you can see them in the suppliers' grid.

 ::: info
-When you create a supplier, the user linked to it receives a welcome email.
+When you create a supplier, the linked user receives a welcome email.
 :::

 ::: warning